danbev/learning-iot/README.md

 that means difference.
 Electrons flow from the netative terminal of a voltage source around the curcuit as they are attracted by the positive terminal.
+In the beginning voltage was known as Electromotive Force (EMF) and is the reason for using the Ohm's lay uses `E` as the symbol for voltage.

 ### Current
 Is the rate at which charge is flowing.
 Is measured in ampere (A) and the symbol used is `I` which comes from the French word intensite de courant which means current strength.

 The number of electrons that move past a point in a conductor during a specific period of time is measured in coulombs (C).
 One coulomb of charge is equal to 1 Coulomb = 6.242x10^18 electrons